 Our location is an outdoorsman's mecca, with many hiking trails, biking, golf, and boating activities available.
 Here is a list to get you started.
 Other hiking/biking trail information is available at the inn.

 The Canopy Zip-Line Tour features a series of zip-lines, rope bridges and rappelling as you descend from the top of South Peak.
 There are eight zip-lines highlighted by the final 1,000’ dual zip-lines to a platform behind the Learning Center, from which you will rappel back down to earth.
 From the first tree platform to the last platform you will travel a distance of almost ¾ of a mile above the forest floor.

 A 75-mile loop of hiking trails, surrounding Lake Sunapee, crossing Sunapee, Ragged, and Kearsarge Mountains, and maintained by Greenway volunteers.
 The Greenway Coalition's seven winter hikes planned for 2013 begin January 19th.
-All hikes are free to the public.
+All hikes are free to the p

 For SRKGC information go to www.srkg.com.
 Please call the volunteer hike leader at least two nights before to learn starting location and time.
 Be prepared for winter conditions: clothing layers, food, and water.
 Snowshoes are the presumed mode of transport.Greenway Trail Guides are available at local book stores.
 The SRK Greenway Coalition is a ten-town all-volunteer non-profit organization with members throughout the Sunapee-Ragged-Kearsarge region and beyond.